r0hna/scripts/README.md

-# Collection of scripts to make life easy
+# Collection of scripts to make things easy